destx0/fill_me/README.md

     - The extension needs to be signed by Mozilla for permanent installation
     - Temporary installation is sufficient for testing and personal use

-## 🔧 Setup

-1. **Get AI API Key**:

-    - Get a Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
-    - Or configure your preferred AI service

-2. **Configure the Extension**:
-    - Click the Form Bot icon in your browser toolbar
-    - Enter your personal details in the text area
-    - The extension will use this information to fill forms contextually

 ## 🔒 Privacy

 -   Your personal information is stored locally in the extension